msillano/tuyaDAEMON/README.md

 ### CUSTOM CHANNEL (e.g. __system_ 'fake' device)

 Simple **node-red** flows constitute the interfaces to HD and SW resources, allowing the insertion of external resources, not tuya-compatible, into the system.
 A very useful two-tier model, consisting of a first-level represented by **tuyaDAEMON**, which standardizes the various sources and devices, to provide all data and commands in a homogeneous way to the _higher application level_.
 Custom channels are implemented additively with specialized flows, one for each 'fake' device.
 See [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a not tuya-compatible device.
+Since the version 2.0 a generalized OO perspective, in a distributed environement, adds more flexibility to tuyaDAEMON.

 Example: _I also want to integrate some 24H weather forecasts with [weathermaps](https://openweathermap.org/) and local PM10 measurements (with ad hoc [HW, serial USB interface](https://www.banggood.com/search/pm2.5-pm10-detector-module-dust-sensor-2.8-inch-lcd.html)) into the system for better management of both the internal air conditioning and the outdoor terrace watering system.
 Two 'fake' devices can be defined (to see [actual implementation](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study)):_
 ````